 Analyzing the Julii in the Story

-Narratively, this Chapter mostly exists to build up Gaius Julius Caesar in preparation for next segment when he’s superseded Sulla as the new Dictator of Rome.
-That, and also show an intimate picture at how inhumane Sulla’s reign of terror was for those who suffered through it.
-The book is too large in scope to allow its characters much time to breath, but nevertheless, the tragedy of Lucius Pinarius has never left my mind in all these years.
-It’s such a great examination of why the real-life Caesar could not give in to Sulla’s demand for a divorce, even though modern audiences might assume losing a wife would be a small price to pay for keeping your life.
+Narratively, this Chapter mostly exists to build up Gaius Julius Caesar in preparation for the next segment when he’s superseded Sulla as the Dictator of Rome.
+That, and also to show an intimate picture at how inhumane Sulla’s reign of terror was for those who suffered through it.
+The book is too large in scope to allow its characters much time to breathe, but nevertheless, the tragedy of Lucius Pinarius has never left my mind in all these years.
+It’s such a great examination of why the real-life Caesar could not give in to Sulla’s demand for a divorce, even though modern audiences might assume that losing a wife would be a small price to pay for keeping your life.
 Caesar would make another risky gamble years later by marching on Rome rather than suffer a similar blow to his dignitas.
-According to our sources, Caesar considered loss of his status as a fate worse than death.
-We may disagree with that, but it’s hard to argue after reading the plight of Lucius that there are indeed some fates worse than death itself.
+According to our sources, Caesar considered loss of status as a fate worse than death.
+We may disagree with that morality, but it’s hard to argue after reading the plight of Lucius that there are indeed some fates worse than death itself.

 A Pagan Job

-For me, that Chapter of the novel really hit home on what is, I think, every man’s most primal fear–to be seen as useless and replaceable.
+For me, that chapter of the novel really hit home on what is, I think, every man’s most primal fear–to be seen as useless and replaceable.
 To not live up to the domineering presence of other men (how could anyone measure up to the larger than life exploits of Julius Caesar and Sulla?).
 To realize the love of your life did not feel as strongly, and would have preferred someone else if only they’d met first.
-The idea that you could work hard all your life to try to raise a nice family only for one quick unforeseen tragedy (disease, freak accident, Sulla) to come in and take it all away.
+The idea that you could work hard all your life to try to raise a nice family only for one quick unforeseen tragedy (disease, freak accident, madmen like Sulla) to come in and take it all away.
 When you read the history books, with these great but ultimately egotistical tyrants constantly vying for power, never forget the Average Joes, the Lucius Pinarii of the world, just trying to scrape by under their heels.

 I won’t waste space pointing out all the details therein, but if you read for yourself, Lucius is consistently made out to be a pretty weak and insecure man even before losing Julia.
 The best examples are how even he doesn’t think he’d have the courage to use his knife to defend Julius in that fateful meeting.
 And earlier, when bounty hunters come for Julius, Lucius is forced to kneel at their feet, beg them to leave, and pay a ransom for their amusement.
 He specifically checks to see if his wife is watching, and she averts her eyes out of second-hand embarrassment as they call him “little man.”
 When Lucius is present to hear how Julius has hunted down and crucified his past captors, it’s a slap in the face.
 It’s destiny teasing him: “Your sickly brother-in-law got sweet revenge on the men who took him, and you did nothing when your own wife and son were taken away?”
 It’s the final insult to his dignitas.

 In my limited experience thus far, I don’t think women have those same problems and insecurities as represented by the sad tale of Lucius Pinarius.
 I think women’s greatest fear is getting stalked, abducted, raped or killed and being too physically weak to stop it from happening.
 Obviously that’s absolutely terrifying…but it’s a more acute, situational fear.
 Men’s, I believe, is more of a constant undercurrent, and if it should be provoked (through rejection, loss, cheating, not being able to provide) it becomes an overwhelming psychological nightmare that can destroy someone’s sense of self worth.
 I’m not saying either one is better or worse than the other, just that they’re different.
 Women in the ancient world worried about being enslaved, raped and subjugated by strange men if the city fell.
 Ancient men (at least in Rome) obsessed about preserving their sense of dignitas against any and all injuries.
-To suffer any kind of insult, failure or humiliation was to be seen as less of a man and without status or respect.
+To suffer any kind of insult, failure or humiliation was to be seen as less of a man and without entitlement to status or respect.